-Watch this on-demand Book Club session with Adam Morgan, Executive Creative Director at Adobe and one of AdWeek’s top “Creative 100” inspiring creative minds in marketing, media, and culture in the world, who discusses his book Sorry Spock, Emotions Drive Business: Proving the Value of Creative Ideas With Science, that proves the value of creativity and design with hard science.
+Watch this on-demand The LX Signature session with Adam Morgan, Executive Creative Director at Adobe and one of AdWeek’s top “Creative 100” inspiring creative minds in marketing, media, and culture in the world, who discusses his book Sorry Spock, Emotions Drive Business: Proving the Value of Creative Ideas With Science, that proves the value of creativity and design with hard science.
 Adam talks about creativity’s role in learning, memory and retention, and engages in a Q&A around cultivating creative environments and how to best use creativity to drive transformation initiatives.

 About Adam Morgan